SarahHannes/ml/README.md

 <br><a href="/py/knn-iris.py"><img src="/plot/knn-iris-scatter.jpg" width="250"></a>
 <a href="/py/knn-iris.py"><img src="/plot/knn-iris-accuracy.jpg" width="300"></a>

-Full credit belongs to the source.
+Full credit belongs to its source.
 Thank you IBM for providing free education.